ydydsnyd/mono/doc/docs/guide-render-ui.md

 This might not seem that exciting yet, but notice that if you change `replicache-pull` temporarily to return 500 (or remove it, or cause any other error, or just make it really slow), the page still renders instantly.

 That's because we're rendering the data from the local cache on startup, not waiting for the server!
 Woo.

+## Next

+Enough with static data.
+The next section adds [local mutations](./guide-local-mutations.md), which is how we implement optimistic UI in Replicache.